ASCO Guidelines Methodology Manual

 To learn more about the ASCO guideline development process, access the full ASCO Guideline Methodology Manual.

 ASCO Clinical Practice Guidelines are evidence-based products based off a systematic review of the literature and uses an evidence-based consensus approach to guideline development.
 ASCO also has a process for consensus-based guideline development for clinical questions which lack sufficient evidence.
-ASCO Guidelines are reviewed by ECRI Guidelines Trust® for adherence to the Institure of Medicine standards for trustworthy guidelines.
+ASCO Guidelines are reviewed by ECRI Guidelines Trust® for adherence to the National Academy of Medicine (formerly the Institute of Medicine) standards for trustworthy guidelines.
 ASCO expert panels have also convened to draft reports, including the Use of Biosimilar Medications in Oncology report, published in January of 2022.

 ASCO Guidelines Conflict of Interest Policy

 ASCO requires conflict of interest (COI) disclosure by individuals involved in drafting, reviewing, and approving guideline recommendations and sets limits on the financial relationships that panel members and reviewers can have with companies that could reasonably be affected by care delivered in accordance with guideline recommendations.
 ASCO's Conflict of Interest Policy Implementation for Clinical Practice Guidelines provides details on the management of potential COI through each phase of guideline development.

 All funding for ASCO-led guideline projects is provided by ASCO.

 ASCO also develops Resource-Stratified Guidelines to increase guidance on cancer prevention and care around the world by addressing variations in the availability of resource.
 Read more on the methods and opportunities for ASCO Resource-Stratified Guidelines in our JCO GO article.